JetBrains/marketplace-docs/topics/api-reference/plugin-repository-rest-client.md

 [//]: # (title: Plugin Repository REST Client)

-JetBrains is maintaining an official client and CLI (command line interface) for [JetBrains Plugin Repository](https://plugins.jetbrains.com/).
+JetBrains is maintaining an official client and CLI (command line interface) for [JetBrains Marketplace](https://plugins.jetbrains.com/).

 You can find it in the [**plugin-repository-rest-client** GitHub repository](https://github.com/JetBrains/plugin-repository-rest-client).

 ## Examples
-The code snippet below will initiate the instance of the JetBrains Marketplace repository.
+The code snippet below will initiate the instance of JetBrains Marketplace.

 ```kotlin
 val instance = PluginRepositoryFactory.create("https://plugins.jetbrains.com", "authToken")